cosmo-team/cosmo/README.md

 ## Compilation

 There is an included Makefile - just type `make` to build it (assuming you have the dependencies listed below).
-To build with "Hypergraph mode", use the `varord=1` flag.
+To build with "Variable order mode", use the `varord=1` flag.

 *Note: it has only been tested on Mac OS X. Changes to work on any *NIX should be minor.*